euwbah/musescore-xen-tuner/README.md

   midiNote: number, // `Note.pitch` property
   tpc: number, // `Note.tpc`
   nominalsFromA4: number, // number of 12edo nominals from A4.
-  accidentals?: {
+  accidentals?: { // AccidentalSymbols
-    // number of each explicit accidental symbol attached to this note
+    // Explicit accidental symbols attached to this note.
     SymbolCode: number,
     SymbolCode: number,
     ...
-  }
+  },
+  tick: number // tick position of Segment that this note is attached to.
 }
 ```